Ancient Egyptian architecture: Ramesseum

 Ramesses II, a 19th Dynasty pharaoh, ruled Egypt from around 1279 to 1213 BCE.
 Among his many accomplishments, such as the expansion of Egypt's borders, he constructed a massive temple called the Ramesseum, located near Thebes, then the capital of the New Kingdom.
 The Ramesseum was a magnificent temple, complete with monumental statues to guard its entrance.
-The most impressive was a 62- foot-tall statue of Ramses himself.
-The base and torso are all that remain of this impressive statue of the enthroned pharaoh; thus its original dimensions and weight (approximately 1,000 tons) are based on estimates.
+The most impressive was a statue of Ramses himself, originally 19 m tall and approximately 1,000 tons.
+The base and torso are all that remain of this impressive statue of the enthroned pharaoh.
 The temple features impressive reliefs, many detailing a number of Ramses' military victories, such as the Battle of Kadesh (ca. 1274 BCE) and the pillaging of the city of "Shalem".

+The Ramesseum was built to be a place of worship for Ramesses II.
+Although there are only traces left of its former structure, the Ramesseum was not only a temple, but it included a palace, too.
+The Ramesseum was more than those, however.
+Not only was it a place of worship, but it also had other rooms used for catering to the needs of the people, such as, bakeries, kitchens, and supply rooms, which were found in the southern part of the temple during an excavation.
+There was also a school where boys were taught to become scribes, which was located in the area between the kitchen and palace.
+There were other burials that were built in the Ramesseum after it was ruined as well.
+The Ramesseum was originally built for Ramesses II, but after it was ruined, the Ramesseum was given to certain families of the 22nd dynasty, who then placed the second burials in the chambers and used it as a cemetery of sort.
+There have been many restorations done to the Ramesseum as well, with one being the installation of a Ramesses II's colossus head on a plinth and bracing it after it was found lying on the ground.
+Another was for areas that were made out of mud bricks.
+These areas were restored by covering them with modern bricks that were made of the same material but are stronger than the mud bricks so they would be able to hold against natural elements, such as torrential rain.